 So we asked ourselves: What if we left the UK for one of these places and continued to run our existing businesses online?

 …and that’s how we ended up in Panama – speaking zero Spanish and having told our family and friends we were moving there – on what became the very first of our location independent adventures…

 But instead of staying there, we decided to keep moving!
 Over the next three years, we were privileged to enjoy living in the places such as Buenos Aires (Argentina), Grenada (West Indies), Cape Town (South Africa), Plettenberg Bay (South Africa), Phuket (Thailand), HK, Turkey, Italy, Dubai and more.

 Enter Children (Unexpectedly!)…

 In 2009, we unexpectedly welcomed a new member to the family – our daughter Mali.
-We hit the road with her when she was four months old, and then decided we wanted a home base when she turned one.
+After finding out we were pregnant with her while we were in Cape Town, I was adamant it wouldn’t curb out travels.
+We hit the road with her when she was four months old and lived in Dubai, Thailand, Turkey and Edinburgh before deciding we wanted a home base when she turned one.
 In 2013, we welcomed Samson into the family and spent two months in Thailand with them both in 2014.

 The Current Chapter…

 In 2016, Jonathan and I split up (very amicably).
 I began a new relationship with one of my best friends and we’re working hard to create a new blended family with 4 kids between us.